Aspull Ring Ditch Project

 Other features are also noted on the LiDAR image.
 About 230m to the south on the other side of the road leading to the Farm, another circular mound can be seen.
 This is quite visible on the ground, but its size would suggest that it’s a natural feature probably a product of glacial activity.
 A linear feature runs for 370m (or perhaps more) diagonally to the northwest just 50m north of the ring ditch feature.
 This feature seems to relate to an old field boundary which is shown on early maps.

 In the Autumn of 2021, we carried out a resistivity survey of the site with very encouraging results as reported in our October Newsletter (No.246).
-Our two scans covered an area 50m x 46m and revealed the existence of below-ground archaeology in the form of a huge circular feature with central targets and possible outer bank in the southwest corner.
+Our two scans covered an area 50m x 46m and revealed the existence of below-ground archaeology in the form of a huge circular feature roughly corresponding to the aerial imagery, with central targets and possible outer bank in the southwest corner.

 The next step would be to carry out some form of excavation but first we needed a Project Plan to know how this would be undertaken by setting out our aims and objectives and formulating a methodology.
-It is envisaged that excavations would be carried out in phases, the first phase being an exploratory trial trench (no more than 2m x 11m) across a section of the circular feature.
-The suggested position would cover a rare area where both crop marks from the Google Earth image and the ESRI image more or less coincide with the result from our resistivity survey.
+We envisaged that excavations would be carried out in phases, the first phase being an exploratory trial trench (no more than 2m x 11m) across a section of the circular feature.
+The suggested position would cover a rare area where crop marks from both the Google Earth and ESRI aerial images more or less coincide with the result from our resistivity survey.

 The second phase would be to determine the extent of the ring ditch (if that’s what it was) by putting more trenches in areas where we expected the ditch to be.
 The final phase would be to explore the interior to find out the nature of the mound i.e. if it’s manmade or natural and if manmade, its purpose (was it a funerary monument or just ritual).